Jubatian/rrpge-spec/specs/vid_arch.rst

-The Video RAM is partitioned into 64K * 32 bit unit banks across which addresses may not increment (this increment is further limited by the partition size setting at 0xEE2, see later).
+The Video RAM is partitioned into 64K * 32 bit unit banks across which addresses may not increment (this increment is further limited by the partition size setting at 0xEE2 for each bank, see later).
 The Video RAM bank selection fields for each layer select one from the first four such partitions.
 Note that even if the actual display memory would be larger, displaying from beyond the first four banks is not supported (in the RRPGE system however the display memory is defined to be exactly four such banks).

 The Global mask limits the effective color bits of all display layers except the background.
 It may be used to force such limitation if the application